Botanic Gardens Restaurant

 Head chef Paul Baker took charge of the kitchen in 2014.
 Now, he’s done away with starched white tablecloths and, in turn, the traditional preconceptions that tend to attach to “fine dining”.

 Design firm Williams Burton Leopardi (Exchange Specialty Coffee) steered the long-time-coming, two-stage redesign.
-Stage one is now complete.
+It's now complete.
 The space is light and bright and its best asset is the gardens.

 Tabletops of various shapes are either solid oak or Carrara marble, each with a corresponding style of Italian-imported chair.
 The mustard-yellow ones have a curved back you can really sink into.
 Perfect for the perils of an afternoon-long degustation.